Hawthorn Bancshares (NASDAQ:HWBK) Downgraded to Sell at StockNews.com

-StockNews.com cut shares of Hawthorn Bancshares (NASDAQ:HWBK – Free Report) from a hold rating to a sell rating in a research report sent to investors on Wednesday.
+StockNews.com lowered shares of Hawthorn Bancshares (NASDAQ:HWBK – Free Report) from a hold rating to a sell rating in a research report sent to investors on Wednesday morning.

 Hawthorn Bancshares Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th will be given a dividend of $0.17 per share.
-The ex-dividend date is Thursday, March 14th.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
+Investors of record on Friday, March 15th will be issued a dividend of $0.17 per share.
+The ex-dividend date of this dividend is Thursday, March 14th.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.70%.
-Hawthorn Bancshares’s payout ratio is 516.95%.
+Hawthorn Bancshares’s payout ratio is presently 516.95%.

 Institutional Investors Weigh In On Hawthorn Bancshares